alvesmaarcos/alvesmaarcos/README.md

 My name is Marcos, i'm a Software Engineering student from Federal University of Ceará.
 I'm actually in the second semester of graduation, and studying very important disciplines, such as Object-Oriented Programming (OOP).
 OOP was the main discipline in the last semester and i am proud to announce that i completed it with a 9.9 final grade!

 - [x] I'm currently learning OOP in Java.
-- [x] I am currently engaged in courses out of University, such as Frontend foundations and software development using Python.
+- [x] I am currently engaged in courses out of University, such as software development using Python.
 - [x] How to reach me: alves_maarcos [(Linkedin)](https://www.linkedin.com/in/marcos-emanuel-alves-dias-49b0b6311/).

 ## Tools